xov121/holbertonschool-low_level_programming/README.md

-This repo contains the scripts for the C related projects
+This repo contains everything related to the C projects